wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.8 - 2013/04/26 =
+* Feature: Reduction in memory used when loading images to the gallery in the edit product page Dynamic Gallery image uploader.
+We have made several tweaks to the output buffering function to achieve this.
+Particularly useful for those with servers running low on or operating on low memory resources.
+* Feature: Added when install and activate plugin link redirects to WooCommerce Dynamic Gallery admin panel instead of the wp-plugins dashboard.

 = 1.1.7 - 2013/04/10 =
 * Fixed: WooCommerce Reviews form opening in duplicate popup tools, PrettyPhoto and Fancybox caused by our old WooCommerce v1.6 fancybox lib.